bsullivan23/DESN368-code-design-workspace-bs-new-copy/README.md

 ## Reflection

 **What was the hardest part of translating your design to code?**
 The hardest part for me was taking everything that I have learned thus far and applying it to my own desgin.
-I would say that the image backgrounds were definetly the most difficult to understand and impliment .
+I would say that the image backgrounds were definitely the most difficult to understand and impliment .

 **What CSS property/concept do you feel you understand better now?**
 The CSS concept that I fell like I understand much better now after putting it in action is the box-model.
 I began to understand how margin and padding really work in terms of layout.